 Table 3 proportion of typical mainline aircraft materials (%)

-For example, most of the orbiters of the space shuttle are made of aluminum alloy, the thrust structure supporting the main engine is made of Qin alloy, the main frame of the middle fuselage is made of metal matrix composite materials reinforced with boron fiber reinforced aluminum alloy, and the cargo compartment door is made of special paper honeycomb sandwich structure, with graphite fiber reinforced epoxy resin composite material as the panel.
+Most of the cabin sections of manned spacecraft are made of aluminum alloys, titanium alloys, and composite materials.
+For instance, the orbiters of the space shuttle are primarily constructed of aluminum alloys, while the thrust structure supporting the main engine is made of Qin alloy.
+The main frame of the middle fuselage is composed of a metal matrix composite material reinforced with boron fiber-reinforced aluminum alloy, and the cargo compartment door is made of a special paper honeycomb sandwich structure with graphite fiber-reinforced epoxy resin composite material as the panel.

-The mass consumption of the material surface takes away a large amount of heat, so as to prevent the heat flow during re-entry into the atmosphere from passing into the aircraft and cooling the combustion chamber and nozzle of the rocket engine.
+Ablative materials are used for the outer surface of the missile head, re-entry capsule of the spacecraft, and inner surface of the rocket engine.
+Under heat flow, these materials can undergo physical and chemical changes, including decomposition, melting, evaporation, sublimation, and erosion.
+This results in the mass consumption of the material surface, which takes away a large amount of heat, preventing heat flow during re-entry into the atmosphere from entering the aircraft and cooling the combustion chamber and nozzle of the rocket engine.

-The outer skin and the inner structure are filled with materials with good thermal insulation properties such as quartz fiber and glass fiber composite ceramics.
+To maintain the proper temperature in the cabin, radiation heat protection measures are taken for the re-entry section.
+The outer skin is made of high-temperature-resistant nickel-base alloy or beryllium plate, and the inner structure is composed of heat-resistant alloy.
+The outer skin and inner structure are filled with materials with good thermal insulation properties, such as quartz fiber and glass fiber composite ceramics.

-With the implementation and continuous development of space projects such as manned spaceflight, lunar exploration and deep space exploration, high-resolution satellites, high-speed vehicles, reusable vehicles, and space mobile vehicles, new and more stringent requirements are put forward for materials, which provides new opportunities and power for the development of new aerospace materials.
+With the implementation and ongoing advancement of space projects like manned spaceflight, lunar exploration, deep space exploration, high-resolution satellites, high-speed vehicles, reusable vehicles, and space mobile vehicles, new and more demanding requirements are being placed on materials, offering new opportunities and driving the development of new aerospace materials.

-In the field of materials Major breakthroughs have been made in the independent guarantee of key raw materials and engineering applications.
+Significant breakthroughs have been achieved in the independent assurance of key raw materials and engineering applications in the field of materials.